svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 While I encourage the student/reader to treat one classification system as a "master", it's highly unlikely the classification system that is the "master" will be the only one encountered in a particular project.
 For example, let's assume our master system is the three-character ISO code.
 However, we're going to merge in data (say: [CoW's trade data](https://correlatesofwar.org/data-sets/bilateral-trade)) that uses the CoW state system classification. `countrycode` will be very useful in matching one classification to another.

-`countrycode()` is the primary function in Arel-Bundock's for that purpose.
-Namely, the user should create a column using the `countrycode()` function that identifies the source column (here: `Alpha_3`), identifies what type of classification that is (here: `"iso3c"`), and returns the equivalent code we want (`"cown"`, for Correlates of War numeric code).
+`countrycode()` is the primary function in Arel-Bundock's package for that purpose.
+The user should create a column using the `countrycode()` function that identifies the source column (here: `Alpha_3`), identifies what type of classification that is (here: `"iso3c"`), and returns the equivalent code we want (`"cown"`, for Correlates of War numeric code).

 ```r